Closed communion: Baptists

 Some Baptists and all American Baptist Association congregations practice closed communion even more strictly than do the Catholic, Lutheran, and Eastern Orthodox churches.
 They restrict the partaking of communion (or the Lord's Supper) to members of the local church observing the ordinance.
 Thus members from other churches, even members of other local churches of the same denomination, are excluded from participation.
-The Strict Baptists in the United Kingdom derive their name from this practice.
+The Strict Baptists (now many called Grace Baptists) in the United Kingdom derive their name from this practice.
 In the United States the custom is usually, but not exclusively, associated with Landmark ecclesiology.

 The closed communion practiced by Primitive Baptists admits participation by Primitive Baptists who do not belong to the local church.

 Other groups

-The Orthodox Presbyterian Church, the Reformed Presbyterian Church, the American Presbyterian Church the Reformed Seventh-day Adventist Church, Exclusive Brethren, the Apostolic Christian Church, the Church of the Brethren, Mennonites, Amish, some Anglicans, the Church of God in Christ, the Church of God of Prophecy, and some other churches in the Reformed tradition such as Calvinists also practice closed communion.
+The Orthodox Presbyterian Church, the Reformed Presbyterian Church, the American Presbyterian Church the Reformed Seventh-day Adventist Church, Exclusive Brethren, the Apostolic Christian Church, the Church of the Brethren, Mennonites, Amish, some Anglicans, the Church of God in Christ, the Church of God of Prophecy, and some other churches in the Reformed tradition also practice closed communion.
 Jehovah's Witnesses hold that only the 144,000 should receive communion.
 Other nontrinitarian Christians that practice closed communion include the Church of God (Seventh Day), Christadelphians, and Oneness Pentecostals such as the True Jesus Church.

 Although Churches of Christ doctrinally hold to closed communion, they practice open communion by not prohibiting visitors from taking communion.
 That believe that according to 1 Corinthians 11:28 the visitor must "examine himself" and decide to partake or decline (i.e., it is not for the minister, elders/deacons, or members to decide who may or may not partake).

 Latter Day Saints

-The Church of Jesus Christ of Latter-day Saints (LDS Church) practices closed communion, but does not take any measures to prevent others from participating.
+The Church of Jesus Christ of Latter-day Saints (LDS Church) does not take any measures to prevent others from participating.
+However, for members it stands as a remembrance of covenants made.
 The Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints) practices open communion.